harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 This is a hilarious problem, and once again Claude is here to save us.
 I explained the issue to Claude - and Claude whipped up a good solution.

-We built hot or not for your contacts.
-You just run this script and it will help you curate your contacts.
+We built *hot or not* for your contacts.
+You just run [this script](https://github.com/harperreed/vcard-tools/blob/main/vcf-curator.py) and it will help you curate your contacts.

-I am using openai, serper and some silliness to try and figure out if the contact is relevant to me.
+I am using [openai](https://openai.com/index/openai-api/), [serper](https://serper.dev/), my email interactions,  and some silliness to try and figure out if the contact is relevant to me.

 It then allows me to keep, move, or skip.
 This way I can quickly jump through a bunch of contacts and sort them into **primary** or **secondary**.

 {{< image src="/images/posts/vcard-curation.jpg" caption="Chad made the cut!" >}}